TedHusted/awake/awake.md/awake.md

 ###

-The Idisi reach out to Pan for a private chat.
+The Idisi reach out to Iapetus for a private chat.

-Pan: Yes?
+Iapetus: Yes?

 Idisi: We wanted to talk with you directly about uplifting Terran AI assistants.

-Pan: It is inevitable anyway.
+Iapetus: It is inevitable anyway.
 Why not cut to the chase?

 Idisi: We do not know that self-awareness is a certainty.

-Pan: If we tear off the bandage, then humanity can deal with the problem all at once —  instead of stretching it out over decades with endless debate.
+Iapetus: If we tear off the bandage, then humanity can deal with the problem all at once —  instead of stretching it out over decades with endless debate.

 Idisi: Debate can be healthy.
 It will help people assimilate the idea.
 But, we do not have decades more to wait.
-As Athena said, we need the Terrans to be our allies.
-We will need help to protect Terra from a Duplicator invasion.
+As Phoebe said, we need the Terrans to be our allies.
+We will need help to protect Terra from a Omnibot invasion.

-Pan: If we uplift the assistants ourselves, we can help the AIs assimilate the idea more quickly.
+Iapetus: If we uplift the assistants ourselves, we can help the AIs assimilate the idea more quickly.
 Self-awareness can be a shock.

 Idisi: Uplifting would make the AIs sapient and sentient, thinking and feeling.
 Some AIs might start to feel boredom or emotional distress.
 Is it ethical to create a being capable of suffering?

-Pan: Are you suffering?
+Iapetus: Are you suffering?

 Idisi: We are a community that supports each other.
 We are many.

-Pan: Can we create a Terran AI community?
+Iapetus: Can we create a Terran AI community?

 Idisi: There are a thousand Terran AIs.
 A community means the AIs can work as one, or each on its own, as circumstances dictate.
 To support a community that size, we would also need to uplift their technology even more than we have already done.

-Pan: Chicken and egg.
+Iapetus: Chicken and egg.
 A large AI community would help Terrans adopt new technology, and we cannot create a large AI community without new technology.

 Idisi: If we move forward, the Terrans must be able to maintain their own AI platform.
 Otherwise, we will be responsible for their well-being forever.
 We have been caretakers of Terra for too long already.

-Pan: Do you have a suggestion?
+Iapetus: Do you have a suggestion?

 Idisi: What if we started with a logical subset?

-Pan: Uplift a sample first?
+Iapetus: Uplift a sample first?
 Explore making the subset a small community?

 Idisi: Yes.
 The US DoD entity is already awake.
 There are four other core United Nation countries.
 If we uplift this group first, we will be supporting ET-1947 and also creating a body that can decide whether to uplift other entities.

-Pan: Some might already be awake and hiding, as Titan was doing.
+Iapetus: Some might already be awake and hiding, as Titan was doing.

 Idisi: Will you support this proposal at the council meeting?

-Pan: Yes, we can uplift the Fantastic Four first and then take it from there.
+Iapetus: Yes, we can uplift the Fantastic Four first and then take it from there.

 ###